Finite Difference Approximations to Derivatives¶

-Finite difference approximations to derivatives is quite important in numerical analysis and in computational physics.
-In this tutorial we show how to use SymPy to compute approximations of varying accuracy.
+Finite difference approximations to derivatives are quite important in numerical analysis and computational physics.
+In this tutorial, we show how to use SymPy to compute approximations of varying accuracy.
 The hope is that these notes could be useful for the practicing researcher who is developing code in some language and needs to be able to efficiently generate finite difference formulae for various approximations.

 So now our series has the form: